img

 Approach and Technical Support

-• Social pressure to increase the transparency and accountability of social protection institutions improves provision, trust, and thus compliance
+Achieved in particular by increasing compliance and good governance of social protection systems and the government budget.
+Social pressure to increase the transparency and accountability of social protection institutions improves provision, trust, and thus compliance.

-Engaging in order to increase investments in social protection and enhance policy coherence through the evidence-based assessment of national social protection priorities and the formulation of options for sustainable financing
+Engaging in order to increase investments in social protection and enhance policy coherence through the evidence-based assessment of national social protection priorities and the formulation of options for sustainable financing.

 Latest ILO Projects and Programmes

-contribution.contributionId=0&years=2021;2024 &contribution.tags.typeId=7
+contribution.contributionId=0&years=2021;2024 &contribution.tags.tagId=7

 All interventions